Last updated: March 23, 2026

 19. Feast on Fluffy Panettone at Pasticceria Cucchi

 Milan has a culinary treasure that extends far beyond its famous risotto and pasta dishes—panettone.
 At Pasticceria Cucchi, you can embark on a delightful journey through this delectable world.
 The bakery in Porta Genova has been perfecting the art of panettone for over 70 years.
 What sets it apart is that Cucchi's panettone is available not just during the holiday season but year-round.
 Whether you opt for a whole cake or a curbside table (a hot commodity on weekend mornings), the experience of tasting Cucchi's fluffy panettone alongside a morning cappuccino is nothing short of divine.
-It's a Milanese tradition worth savouring, and Pasticceria Cucchi ensures you can do so anytime.
+It's a Milanese tradition worth savouring, and one of the most delicious and unhurried things to do in Milan.

 Milan Travel Guide 21 Things to Do in Milan Fluffy Panettone